 Are you worried about your osteoporosis treatment?
-Unfortunately, most osteoporosis treatments are particularly effective, including taking calcium.
+Unfortunately, most osteoporosis treatments are not particularly effective, including taking calcium.

 The great news for you is that modern medicine has known about an effective alternative since the 1950s.
 It is the mineral strontium.
 This post explains why strontium is such a crucial osteoporosis natural treatment, especially when calcium supplements don’t work.